preactjs/benchmarks/Architecture.md

 - Run Vite server in CLI process?
 - Should there be a "build-all" option to build a GH deployable version of all apps?
 Would probably be difficult as I'd need to build out versions of each implementation for each version that is deployable

+## Running in other repos

+- Consider exporting a function generate a "dependencies" config from the "@preact/benchmark-deps" package that takes in the paths to the relevant local repos
+- Then in each repo, a "prepare" step in the benches package.json script would run the function and write the config to a file in the benches directory.
+The local config will be ignored by Git and so can be customized with local file paths.

+Or

+TODO: Make decision about git submodule or not

+- Should I just simplify this and use Git submodules?
+Which allows local branching and editing?
+And removes the need for a CLI config since we can assume more things about the repo structure.
+- ???
+But how do I configure local repos for Preact & Signals & render-to-string?

 ## Vite server

 - Middleware maps `impl` parameter to the correct implementation `index.js`: